kalyani-ks/Student-Data-Analysis-Project/README.md

 1. **Set up a student database**: Creating and populating a student database with the provided student data.
 2. **Data cleaning**: Identifying and removing any records with missing or null values.
 3. **Exploratory Data Analysis (EDA)**: Performing basic EDA to understand the dataset.
-4. **Data Analysis**: using SQL to answer specific questions and derive insights from the student data.
+4. **Data Analysis**: SQL is used to answer specific questions and derive insights from the student data.

 ## PROJECT STRUCTURE: